shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 # HOL 3: Run workloads anywhere with Azure cloud services.

+In this HOL you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises VMware VMs to Azure Arc for Azure Management.

+Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

 ### Exercise 1: Onboard On-prem servers to Azure Arc enabled server

 In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, so that it can be managed through Azure Arc-enabled servers.